2. Introduction

 By adventure travel I do not mean climbing Everest.
 Adventure travel consists of a trip, which requires stretching oneself to find new experiences.
 It should be different than the every day routine, should be interesting and exciting but not necessarily dangerous.

 I began traveling in earnest in 2000, when I retired.
 Since then, I have been to all 7 continents.
-I have hiked the Milford Trek in New Zealand, the Inca Trail in Peru, the Annapurna Range in Nepal and slept in monasteries in Bhutan.
+I have hiked the Milford Trek in New Zealand, the Inca Trail in Peru, the Annapurna Range in Nepal and slept in monasteries in Myanmar.
 I have stayed or visited in private homes in villages in Bolivia, Myanmar, and Bhutan.
 I saw wild life in Africa, the Galapagos, Madagascar and Antarctica.
 I learned about other religions and cultures in many, many countries.
 Each trip was unique and each one an adventure.

 Another friend told me that her idea of a trek is a walk around the Louvre Museum in Paris.
 That’s her type of adventure and it’s a wonderful adventure.
 I also love museums and therefore, I include trips to museums and beautiful, historical places of worship on my travel schedule.
 But I have also loved hiking in the Shan state of Myanmar and up to the Dragon’s Nest in Bhutan.
 I am often asked, which is my favorite trip?
 There is no answer.
 They are all special in their own way.